lukemccarvill/LED-Globe-Project/README.md

 ChaptGPT (GPT-4o) was also used extensively in the programming and problem-solving process.

-# Instructions for Installation and Usage (WORK IN PROGRESS)
+# Instructions for Installation and Usage (work in progress)
 - Clone the repo...

-If you wish to manually edit the LED positions, you can place an edited GeoJSON file in the `data/` folder (such as the one I've supplied using my own edits) and set the `use_edited_geojson` flag to `True` in `src/main.py`.
+- If you wish to manually edit the LED positions, you can place an edited GeoJSON file in the `data/` folder (such as the one I've supplied using my own edits) and set the `use_edited_geojson` flag to `True` in `src/main.py`.
 The script will automatically load this file instead of generating a new one.
 If no such file exists or the `use_edited_geojson` flag is set to `False`, the script will generate a new GeoJSON file for manual manipulation.